 If prescribed, you can pick it up from your local pharmacy or order it from a trusted online pharmacy recommended by your doctor.
 It’s important to always use safe, verified sources to make sure you’re getting the real medication.

 Without insurance, Ozempic is expensive.
-The typical price is between $800 and $1,200 per month.
+The typical Ozempic cost is between $800 and $1,200 per month.
 This can be a financial barrier for many people.

 The manufacturer, Novo Nordisk, offers savings cards and patient support programs that may help reduce costs.
 There are also discount services like GoodRx that can lower prices further.